 I’ve been an avid podcast listener for years.
-Recently, I decided it was time to up my podcast game.
-I wanted in on the fun.
-So I attended the 2020 Transom Traveling workshop in Seattle.
-In the months since that training I’ve been involved in a range of podcast projects.
+After attending the 2020 Transom Traveling workshop for aspiring podcasters, I got involved in a range of projects.

 Most notably, I host and produce a series called Areas of Agreement that examines the urban-rural divide in the United States.
 Here’s the full description: